Google's E-E-A-T Update: What Service Businesses Missed

 Meanwhile, the dentist down the street who added author bios, license verification, and before/after case studies attributed to specific practitioners is climbing the local search results.

-Which Local Businesses Are Hit Hardest (And Why)
+## Which Service Businesses Are Hit Hardest (And Why)

-Google's E-E-A-T local business SEO requirements vary dramatically by industry.
+Google's E-E-A-T service business SEO requirements vary dramatically by industry.
 Legal services, medical practices, and financial advisors face the strictest verification standards, while home service providers have more flexibility.

 **High-Impact Verticals:**